eigerco/polka-storage/docs/src/getting-started/local-testnet/getting-funds.md

 ## Transferring funds

 Make sure to run the local testnet, you can find how to do so in the [local testnet guide](local-testnet.md).
 Once the local testnet is up and running navigate to the polkadot-js web app interface by going to the [default polkadot.js web interface URL](https://polkadot.js.org/apps/?rpc=ws://127.0.0.1:42069).

-Note that if you have changed the `ws_port` value in the `local-testnet.toml` this URL is different and you should change the port accordingly.
+Note that if you have changed the `ws_port` value in the `local-testnet.toml` for the zombienet this URL is different and you should change the port accordingly.

 Under the developer tab, navigate to `sudo`.